INFO-4602-5602/project-3-mozilla-team10project3/README.md

 Launch a http server from our project directory, navigate to the respective visualization files (vis1.html, vis2.html from the top level of the repository, and index.html from within the vis-interactive-map folder), open the .html file.
 See individual descriptions for further information on each vis' interactions.

 ## Visualization Descriptions
-### Visualization 1 - Regional Breakdown of Known Terms
+### Visualization 1 - Term Recognition Rates Across Regions and Sub-Regions
 This visualization displays the percentage of respondents to the Mozilla survey who understand the nine terms about the internet asked in the survey.
 The respondents are divided into regions and sub-regions, as determined by the United Nations.
 The user can view a breakdown of each region by clicking that line to display the sub-regions of that region.

 #### Design Process